Type of entity

 Dates of existence

-Jim Wong-Chu is a writer, photographer, historian, radio producer, community organizer and activist, editor, and literary and cultural engineer.
+Jim Wong-Chu was a writer, photographer, historian, radio producer, community organizer and activist, editor, and literary and cultural engineer.
 He was born in 1949 in Hong Kong.
 In 1953, he was sent to live with this aunt and uncle in Canada as a "paper son", a term which referred to the practice of children who immigrated to the Canada by using real or falsified identification papers of relatives living in Canada.
 He was sent back to live with his parents in Hong Kong in 1957 out of concern that his paper son identity might be discovered by government authorities.
 However he returned to live with his aunt and uncle in Canada in 1961.

 He attended Vancouver School of Art (now Emily Carr University of Art + Design) with a focus on photography and design from 1975-1981.
 He also attended the University of British Columbia for creative writing from 1985-1987.

 He worked as a letter carrier for the Canada Post from 1975 until his retirement in 2013.
 However he also worked as an associate editor for Douglas and McIntyre and presently works as an associate editor for Arsenal Pulp Press.
-He has also done consulting work for various community organizations as well as film and television productions and literary publications.
+He also did consulting work for various community organizations as well as film and television productions and literary publications.

-He is a founding member of various community and cultural organizations including: Asian Canadian Writers' Workshop (ACWW), Vancouver Asian Heritage Month Society/explorASIAN, the Pender Guy Radio Program, Asia Canadian Performing Arts Resource (ACPAR), Ricepaper magazine, and literASIAN: A Festival of Pacific Rim Asian Canadian Writing.
+He was a founding member of various community and cultural organizations including: Asian Canadian Writers' Workshop (ACWW), Vancouver Asian Heritage Month Society/explorASIAN, the Pender Guy Radio Program, Asia Canadian Performing Arts Resource (ACPAR), Ricepaper magazine, and literASIAN: A Festival of Pacific Rim Asian Canadian Writing.

-In addition to founding many community and cultural organizations, he has also been involved in explorAsian (Vancouver Asian Heritage Month), Go for Broke Festival, B.C.
+In addition to founding many community and cultural organizations, he was also involved in explorAsian (Vancouver Asian Heritage Month), Go for Broke Festival, B.C.
 Sinfonetta Society, Federation of British Columbia Writers, The Chinese Community Library Association, B.C.
 Heritage Trust and the Chinese Cultural Centre in Vancouver.
-He has also served on juries and advisory panels for various government grants and book prizes including the Vancouver Book Prize, B.C.
+He also served on juries and advisory panels for various government grants and book prizes including the Vancouver Book Prize, B.C.
 Book Prize, and Kiriyama Pacific Rim Book Prize, and Multiculturalism Canada publishing grants.

 Selected Written Publications: Inspection of a House Paid in Full (author), Chinatown Ghosts (author), A Brief History of Asian North America (author), Strike the Wok: An Anthology of Contemporary Chinese Fiction (co-editor), Inalienable Rice: A Chinese and Japanese Canadian Anthology (contributor), Many-Mouthed Birds: Contemporary Writing by Chinese Canadians (co-editor), Millennium Messages: An Anthology of Asian Canadian Writing (contributor), and Swallowing Clouds: An Anthology of Chinese-Canadian Poetry (co-editor).
 He has also had written works published in West Coast Review, Bridge, Mainstream, New Shoots, Asianadian, and Shift Current Anthology.